 But I promise you: if you can list three things that you’re grateful for today, or list a handful of books that have made a difference in your life, you’ll be able to write at a Living Out Loud writing workshop.
 I promise.
 And you’ll have a blast doing it.

-Come check out one of the upcoming workshops: there are session in New Jersey on July 30th, and August 27th.
+Come check out one of the upcoming workshops: there are session in New Jersey on July 30th, and August 27th, and there’s one in Denver, CO on August 4th.
 More info on the workshops are available here. (including early bird discounts; snag ’em!)

 Loaded with invitations to write — just like the memes you’re used to — but with a twist.
 All in a room full of like-minded women who crave the time and space to get their stories out.